WellAI/proposal/README.md

 You can find instructions here for a variety of platforms.
 If you decide to go with the development branch, be sure to run git submodule update --init --recursive after doing a checkout.

-If you want to download a tarball of a release, go to releases.ansible.com, though most users use yum (using the EPEL instructions linked above), apt (using the PPA instructions linked above), or pip install ansible.
+If you want to download a tarball of a release, go to releases.well.com, though most users use yum (using the EPEL instructions linked above), apt (using the PPA instructions linked above), or pip install well.

 #Background